The Family International: The Children of God (1968–1977)

 In 1972, a Mo Letter reportedly entitled "Flee as a Bird to Your Mountain" was interpreted by some members, including Ruth Gordon, author of Children of Darkness about the cult, as a warning to leave America.
 "God was going to destroy the U.S. ... and we had to get out."
 This, along with the pressure members felt that parents were trying to "rescue" children who had joined CoG, encouraged members to "[migrate] abroad—first to Europe, eventually to Latin America and East Asia".

 By 1972, COG stated it had 130 communities around the world, and by the mid-1970s, it had "colonies" in an estimated 70 countries.
 BBC reported 10,000 full-time COG members in the 1970s.

+In 1974, the NY Attorney General’s Office called the COG a “cult”.
+Investigations by the FBI and Interpol were underway and hunted for Berg.
+One informant had spoken of rape, imprisonment, kidnapping, as well as incest inside the group.
+The investigations, however, ended in 1994 when Berg died.

-In 1976, Berg had introduced a new proselytizing method called Flirty Fishing (or FFing), which encouraged female members to "show God's love" through sexual relationships (religious prostitution) with potential converts.
+In 1976, Berg introduced a new proselytizing method called Flirty Fishing (or FFing), which encouraged female members to "show God's love" through sexual relationships (religious prostitution) with potential converts.
 Flirty Fishing was practiced by members of Berg's inner circle starting in 1973, and was introduced to the general membership in 1976.

 The Family of Love (1978–1981)

 The Children of God was abolished in February 1978, and Berg renamed his group "The Family of Love" In what Berg called the "Re-organization Nationalization Revolution" (or RNR).
 Berg reorganized the movement, dismissing "more than 300 leading members after hearing unspecified 'reports of serious misconduct and abuse of their positions."
 Reportedly involved were The Chain's abuse of authority, and disagreements within it about the continued use of Flirty Fishing.
 The group was also accused of sexually abusing and raping minors within the organization, with considerable evidence to support this claim.
 One eighth of the total membership left the movement.
 Those who remained became part of a reorganized movement called the Family of Love, and later, The Family.
 The majority of the group's beliefs remained the same.

-The Family of Love era was characterized by international expansion.
+The Family of Love period was characterized by international expansion.

 After 1978 Flirty Fishing "increased drastically" and became common practice within the group.
-A Mo Letter from 1980 (ML #999 May 1980) for example was headlined "The Devil Hates Sex! --- But God Loves It!".
+A Mo Letter from 1980 (ML #999 May 1980) for example was headlined "The Devil Hates Sex! — But God Loves It!".

 In some areas flirty fishers used escort agencies to meet potential converts.
 According to TFI "over 100,000 received God's gift of salvation through Jesus, and some chose to live the life of a disciple and missionary" as a result of Flirty Fishing.
 Researcher Bill Bainbridge obtained data from TFI suggesting that, from 1974 until 1987, members had sexual contact with 223,989 people while practicing Flirty Fishing.